 Perhaps, birdwatching in Norway was never on your bucket list.
 But you never know, that might change after reading this blog post.
 Puffins must be one of the cutest birds in Norway, and meeting them will create memories hard to forget.

 Puffins are any of three species of alcids, or auks, in the bird genus Fratercula.
 The most common is the Atlantic Puffin, and this is the puffin you can see in Norway.
-It is a seabird that spends most of the time at sea and comes to land only for breeding.
+It is a seabird that spends most of its time at sea and comes to land only for breeding.

 The Atlantic puffin breeds not only in Norway but also in places such as Quebec, Iceland, Greenland, Newfoundland and Faroe Islands.
 Although the population of Atlantic puffins is large, the numbers are declining rapidly and it has been rated vulnerable by the IUCN.